kescobo/physalia-workshop/_pages/labs/lab_4_kneaddata.md

 <!-- Should we generate a dataset that has some adapter contamination here to demonstrate how we chop it off using KneadData? -->

-In the case that we are working with a dataset that has some sort of adapter contamination (most of them)we would expect to see FastQC flagging our sequences in one of the Overrepresented Sequence, Adapter Content, and/or Kmer Content panes.
+In the case that we are working with a dataset that has some sort of adapter contamination (most of them) we would expect to see FastQC flagging our sequences in one of the Overrepresented Sequence, Adapter Content, and/or Kmer Content panes.

 <img src="{{ "/assets/img/labs/lab_4_knead_fastqc_kmer_content.png" | prepend: site.baseurl }}" alt="FastQC: ERR550644_1 Kmer Content"/>

-Generally well known adapters (Illumina, Nextera, TruSEQ) are caught in the Adapter Content pane (*example from Human Microbiome 2 project*):
+Generally well known adapters (Illumina, Nextera, TruSEQ) are caught in the Adapter Content pane (*example from Human Microbiome Project 2*):

 <img src="{{ "/assets/img/labs/lab_4_knead_fastqc_adapter_content.png" | prepend: site.baseurl }}" alt="FastQC: ERR550644_1 Kmer Content"/>

-If any adatper contamination is identified by any of the methods FastQC uses we can use this information to tell KneadData to trim a specific set of adapters.
+If any adapter contamination is identified by any of the methods FastQC uses we can use this information to tell KneadData to trim a specific set of adapters.
 A custom set of adapters can also be provided in more unique situations.

 ### Running KneadData